18 BEST Books About Birds (That Are Actually FUN To Read)

 Are you just starting your birding adventure?
 Not sure what this crazy obsession is all about?

-This book is a perfect complement to the author’s field guides (Sibley’s Bird’s East and West) as it builds upon the basic skills of bird identification.
+This book is a perfect complement to the author’s field guides (Sibley’s Bird’s East and West) as it builds upon the necessary skills of bird identification.
 It has helped me immensely, both in the field and using my field guides.

-Contributors include many well-known birders, such as Richard Crossley, Pete Dunne, Kenn Kaufman, Michael O’Brien, Bill Thompson, and Julie Zickefoose.Check Today's Price
+Contributors include many well-known birders, such as Richard Crossley, Pete Dunne, Kenn Kaufman, Michael O’Brien, Bill Thompson, and Julie Zickefoose.

-Best Birding Books: Big Years and Listing
+Best Birding Books: Big Years and Listing (#7 – #11)

 I think most of us dream of the day we can drop everything and spend the year trying to see as many birds as possible.
 Warning!
 Reading any of these bird books will only make you want to pursue a “Big Year” even more!

-#9 The Big Year by Mark Obmascik
+#7.
+The Big Year

 This book was turned into a movie a few years ago.
 It’s a great way to get introduced to the crazy annual competition of who can see the most birds in a year.
-Trust me, it will get you thinking how you can accomplish your own big year.Check Today's Price
+Trust me; it will get you thinking about how you can accomplish your big year.

-Kenn Kaufman has become one of the biggest names in birding, but it all started in the early 70’s when he tried to set the North American big year record.
+Kenn Kaufman has become one of the biggest names in birding, but it all started in the early 1970s when he tried to set the North American big year record.